 If you have children at any point, makes sure to sign them up for dependent’s benefits.
 (SSDI only).
 Dependent benefits (including kids who don’t live with you)

 Many people with disabilities find it helpful to have an assistance animal.
 There are two kinds of assistance animals: service animals and emotional support animals.
 Service animals are trained and emotional support animals are not trained.
 Service animals are legally allowed to go places where a support animal may not be allowed.
 Assistance animals are considered “medical expenses” by some agencies.
 For example, in some housing programs having an assistance animal will cause your rent to go down.
-Learn more: Rosemary Gets an Emotional Support Animal
+Learn more: Rosemary Guide to Emotional Support Animals

 Tell Us More